benjaminc001/info_teacher/README.md

 The project implements a novel information-based criterion to evaluate optimality in regression algorithms.

-**Acknowledgements:** The development of this project was supported by CONYCIT-Chile, Fondecyt 1250098.
+**Acknowledgements:** The development of this project was supported by ANID-Chile, Fondecyt 1250098.
 The author expresses gratitude for the institutional support provided during the completion of this thesis.

 ---